badfun/custom-post-type-auto-menu/README.md

 The plugin now supports multiple custom post types.
 Use as many as you like.

 2. Can I create sub-sub menu items?
 Yes.
-But it requires a mod to the code and can lead to strange issues.
+Well no. It requires a mod to the code and can lead to strange issues.
 I'll figure it out for future versions.

 3. What about categories and pages?
 There are other available solutions for that, but if there is demand I could incorporate it in future releases.